Bassa people (Cameroon)

 The Bassa (also spelled Basa or Basaa and sometimes known as Bassa-Bakongo) are a Bantu ethnic group in Cameroon.
 They number approximately 800,000 individuals.
 The Bassa speak the Basaa language.

 Ethnonym

-Depending on the sources, we can encounter multiple variations of the ethnonym: Basaa, Bassa, Betjek, Bikyek.
+Depending on the sources, there are multiple variations of the ethnonym, including Basaa, Bassa, Betjek, and Bikyek.

 The term Bassa is the plural of nsa which can be translated as sharing or remuneration.
 Legend has it that an argument took place between the sons of a common Bassa ancestor called Mban.
 This dispute concerned the sharing of a game after returning from hunting to the village, it was a snake.
 At the end of this dispute, the protagonists were nicknamed Bassa, which translates as “the kidnappers”.
-However, the oldest term Bassa comes to us from Egypt under the term Umm Usuda.
+However, the oldest term Bassa comes from Egypt under the term Umm Usuda.
 Subsequently, Portuguese texts subsequent to this period use the terms Mascha, Easha, Biafra, Biafaré to designate the Bassa.